 predictedLabel column is set as the

-Favorable and Unfavorable values need to be specified by using the value of the
+prediction column.
+Favorable and unfavorable values must be specified by using the value of the

 prediction column as a string data type, such as

 This section allows users to select all the metrics they want to configure.
 By default only Disparate impact metric is computed.